Priority delivery slots with major supermarkets

 Find out more information on the Co-op's dedicated shopping hour.

 Marks and Spencer

 It has set aside the first hour of trading on Mondays and Thursdays for older and vulnerable customers.
-They have also introduced a selection of five food boxes ranging from £15 to £45 for home delivery.
+It has also introduced a selection of ten food boxes ranging from £15 to £45 for home delivery.

 Find out more information for Marks and Spencer customers.

 The retailer has also revised its COVID-19 updates to include the need to wear face masks in-store.